Using a New Linux Malware Framework, Attackers Can Secretly Install Rootkits

-This newly discovered Linux threat, dubbed as Lightning Framework by Intezer, is one of the most sophisticated frameworks created for targeting Linux systems because it is equipped with a multitude of capabilities.
+This newly discovered Linux threat, dubbed Lightning Framework by Intezer, is one of the most sophisticated frameworks created for targeting Linux systems because it has many capabilities.

 In a new report by Intezer researcher Ryan Robinson, "the framework offers both passive and active capabilities for communication with the threat actor, including opening up SSH on an infected machine, and a polymorphic malleable command and control configuration."

 The malware's importer ("kbioset") and core ("kkdmflush") components are its primary components.
 The downloader intends to acquire at least seven plugins from a remote server, which the core component contacts.